 "Falling in love" is a whole body experience and it feels fantastic!
 Researchers with the latest powerful tools, such as fMRI machines and spectrometers, have uncovered new insights into one of life's greatest pleasures: "Falling in love". ("Falling in lust" might be more accurate!)

 The first "falling in love" body chemical activated is dopamine.
 When love strikes, the first sensations are triggered in the brain where there is an abundance of brain cells sensitive to dopamine.
-These dopamine sensitive areas in the brain are associated with pleasurable expectations and rewards.
-However, women have different expectations and rewards than men.
+These dopamine-sensitive areas in the brain are associated with pleasurable expectations and rewards.
+However, women have different expectations than men.

 The "falling in love" sequence of events is this for most women:

-When a woman is seen, the hunter's instinct evaluates how she looks and the risks involved in completing the "capture".
-For many men the "capture" means: "Is he going to get sex?"
-Sorry ladies, don't forget, healthy men make a couple million sperm a day, and that is a powerful motivation to seek relief with any woman open to the taking.
+When a woman is seen, the hunter's instinct evaluates how she looks for breeding purposes.
+Young and healthy looking women are the top priority in most men.
+Also evaluated are the risks involved in completing the "capture".
+For many men, "capture" means: "Is he going to get sex?"
+Sorry ladies.
+Don't forget, healthy men make a couple million sperm a day, and that is a powerful motivation to seek relief with any woman open to the taking.

 The next step men usually take in their hunting game when looking for a mate is to keep the connection loose and short, but engaging enough to get still what he wants from the woman.
 Lying and promises don't count but are used if they facilitate him achieving his desired goal.
 This is usually a "one-nighter".

 But interestingly, nature is on the woman's side!
 Just as he is reaching his goal (if he is lucky), his brain releases a neurotransmitter chemical called oxytocin.
 Sometimes this changes all the plans for some men!